 Binaural beats work by putting different frequencies into each ear, which causes your brain to enter into a certain frequency more easily.

 What this means, is that it’s easier for your brain to enter into, say, a “Delta-wave frequency,” which literally takes Buddhist monks a whole lifetime to accomplish.

-Life Flow will literally give you 30 years worth of meditation practice in just 1-2 years.
+Brain FM, which are the binaural beats that I use, will literally give you 30 years worth of meditation practice in just 1-2 years.
 It’s that powerful.
-I’ve been using it for a few months now, and I highly recommend it – but start withe “Life Flow 10,” because if you jump too low too fast, your mind can have a hard time accepting it and you’ll actually experience upheaval.
+I’ve been using them for a few months now, and I highly recommend it.

 In conclusion, investing in yourself is literally the best investment possible, for a number of reasons.